ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.hm-rega/README.md

 Polling

-If activated, the RegaHSS data is regularly polled by the CCU, based on the seconds set in the Intervals field.
+If activated, the RegaHSS data is regularly queried by the CCU, based on the seconds set in the Intervals field.
 The interval should not be set too low, since too frequent polling can lead to a crash of the CCU.

 Trigger